uml-hci/comp5270-s24/indA1.md

 A reminder: Regardless of what setting(s) you choose, make sure that your research is ethical and minimally disruptive.
 Obtain informed consent from all involved parties, and, if necessary, seek permission from an authority who oversees the setting (e.g., the PI if observing a lab meeting).

+You may choose to split up the work however you see fit.
+You may want to each conduct one interview and then compare your findings, or you may both want to be present for both interviews with one person leading the inquiry and the other taking notes.

 Recall this slide from class: